Be careful… a new wave of sub standard 1 bedroom apartments is set to catch some investors out.

 Lenders are increasingly cautious as a veritable deluge of new one bedroom apartment stock is on the brink of saturating the Sydney, Brisbane and Melbourne CBD property markets.

-Australia’s latest property ‘boom’ has encouraged cashed up local and international developers to build relatively ‘cheap’ generic high rise apartment buildings, and then spruik them to punters as off the plan property investments.
+Australia’s recent property ‘boom’ has encouraged cashed up local and international developers to build relatively ‘cheap’ generic high rise apartment buildings, and then spruik them to punters as off the plan property investments.

 ‘Micro apartments’ are popping up at a rabbit-like rate in vertical monoliths across our major city skylines; with some projects marketed specifically as student or furnished corporate accommodation, where the promise of ‘guaranteed rent returns’ is used to entice novice investors.